Usage method

 Parameters:

-schema-table schema (optional)
+schemaname-table schema (optional)

-master_table_schema-master table schema (optional)
+master_table_schemaname-master table schema (optional)

-master_table_name-master table name (optional)
+master_table_namename-master table name (optional)

-columns_excluded-excluded columns (optional)
+columns_excludedname[]-excluded columns (optional)

 Examples: